deniseiras/docker_cicd_pipeline/README.md

 - Deploy your application to the cloud using Docker AWS ECS integration.

-This tutotial implements the tutorial at https://docs.docker.com/language/python/ .
+This tutotial implements the tutorial at https://docs.docker.com/language/python/ , distributing the files with some improvements and facilities.

 # Prerequisites